A Very Good Brain

 Though your body is resilient enough to bounce back from this incident, harboring anger or bitterness preserves the flow of cortisol, adrenaline, and noradrenaline.
 Though you may improve in your 400 meter dash time, your mind is aching.
 In your prefrontal cortex, neurons are diminishing, causing less activity in that region.
 Less activity in the prefrontal cortex means poor judgment and impaired planning.
 Now you know why you decided to cut that person off in traffic yesterday.

 Neurons are thinned in the hippocampus, too.
 Not only are they dying from too much cortisol, but the creation of new neurons has slowed to a trickle.
 You struggle to remember exactly why you got so upset on your way to work; your recall of the meeting afterward is fuzzy in some spots.
-New memory formation is crippled alongside neuron creation1.
+New memory formation is crippled alongside neuron creation.

 As the day rolls forward, you snap at your dog, kick the trash can when it won’t open, and feel generally depressed.
 Your happy hormone– serotonin– has been crowded out by cortisol.